tlverse/tlverse-handbook/05-origami.md

 next iteration of the cross-validation might have $x_2 = (w_2,y_2)$ as the validation set and all the rest of $n-1$ samples as the training set.
-Repeating this approach $n$ times results in, for example, $n$ squared errors $MSE_1, MSE_2, \cdots, MSE_n$.
+Repeating this approach $n$ times results in, for example, $n$ squared errors $MSE_1, MSE_2, \ldots, MSE_n$.
 The estimate of the true risk is the average over the
 $n$ squared errors.
 While the leave-one-out cross-validation results in a less biased (albeit, more variable) estimate of risk than the holdout method, it could be expensive to implement if $n$ is large.